 Kathryn Wu, Staff Reporter

-Kathryn Wu is a Graphic Designer and Copy Chief for ‘The Observatory’ yearbook.
+Kathryn Wu is a Chief Graphic Designer and an Editor-in-Chief for ‘The Observatory’ yearbook.
 She is also a Staff Reporter for ‘The Science Survey.’
 Kathryn finds journalistic writing to be very expressive and enjoys how she can learn a lot about many different types of people through each of their unique stories.
 In addition to writing, Kathryn finds journalistic photography to be an amazing medium that captures stories visually.
 Kathryn is known to be very artsy and creative.
-Outside of school, you can find her spending most of her free time watching K-dramas, learning K-pop choreography, and singing karaoke with friends.
-Kathryn’s plans for the future aren’t set in stone and she is currently unsure of a specific career path.
-However, she would love to have a future career in a business or artistic field whether that is architecture, digital marketing, or some sort of graphic design.
+Outside of school, you can find her spending most of her free time watching K-dramas, learning K-pop choreography, and singing karaoke with her friends.
+Kathryn’s plans for the future aren’t set in stone, but she hopes to have a future career in a business or artistic field, whether that is UI/UX design or digital marketing.

 Sofia Fernandez, Staff Reporter

-Sofia Fernandez is a Copy Chief and Chief Graphic Designer for ‘The Observatory’ yearbook.
+Sofia Fernandez is an Editor-in-Chief and Chief Graphic Designer for ‘The Observatory’ yearbook.
 She is also a Staff Reporter for ‘The Science Survey’ newspaper.
-Sofia believes that journalistic writing allows us to take on new and diverse perspectives.
-She finds this type of writing appealing and informative because it educates the reader in a creative and engaging way, while also highlighting the writer’s overall message.
+Sofia believes that journalistic writing gives us an opportunity to take on new and diverse perspectives.
+She finds this type of writing appealing because it informs the reader in a creative and engaging way, such as integrating storytelling, while highlighting the writer’s overall message.
 Photography really speaks to her heart since it allows her to capture a moment and cherish it as time goes on.
 She isn’t afraid to take new photos of things that she finds to be interesting.
-Whether it is photography or journalism, both fields allow her to demonstrate her own creative skills and that’s what she loves about them.
-Outside of school, Sofia pursues a variety of hobbies.
-These include listening to music, playing sports such as soccer and badminton for fun, working on graphic design, taking photographs, and watching television shows and movies.
+Whether it is photography or journalism, both fields provide an outlet for showcasing her creative skills, and that’s what she loves about them.
+Outside of school, Sofia pursues a variety of hobbies including listening to music, working on graphic design, taking photographs, and watching television shows or movies.
 One of her favorite movies is Coraline because it is surrounded by conceptual fan theories and contains a great level of suspense, all of which is supported by its visual elements.
-In the future, Sofia plans on integrating her writing, graphic design, and photography skills by studying film and marketing in college.
+Sofia plans on integrating her writing, graphic design, and photography skills by studying business in college.

 Kishan Patel, Staff Reporter

-Kishan Patel is the Assistant Student Director of Internet Technology, a Graphic Designer, and an Athletics Section Editor for ‘The Observatory’ yearbook.
+Kishan Patel is the Student Director of Internet Technology and a Copy Chief for ‘The Observatory’ yearbook.
 He is also a Staff Reporter for ‘The Science Survey’ newspaper.
 The journalistic appeal of multi-layered and complex stories illustrated in a concise and truthful manner most intrigues Kishan.
 Kishan is also fascinated by photographs that tell a story within a story.
 Outside of journalism, Kishan enjoys robotics, volleyball, and fiddling with technology.
-In the future, Kishan hopes to pursue robotics and computer science, although he enjoys researching and learning about the universe as well.
+In the future, Kishan hopes to pursue robotics and computer science, and he plans on working with autonomous systems.

 Fei Ji, Staff Reporter